YetOpen/certbot-zimbra/README.md

 The `--deploy-hook` parameter is only run if a renewal was successful, this will run certbot-zimbra.sh with `-d|--deploy-only` to deploy the renewed certificates and restart zimbra.

 The domain to renew is automatically obtained with `zmhostname`.
-If you need customized domain name pass the `-H` parameter after `-d`.
+If you need customized domain name pass the `-H|--hostname` parameter after `-d`.

 If you want to suppress status output and only receive notifications on errors, you can add `--quiet` to certbot and both hooks.